w3c/wcag3/guidelines/groups/process-and-task-completion/adequate-time/timeout-adjustable.md

 <b>Procedure</b>
 1. Identify the presence of a time limit.
+2. Verify if there is a way to disable it.
-2. Wait for the timeout.
+3. Wait for the timeout.
-3. Verify that the timeout includes a notification with options to extend or disable the timeout.
+4. Verify that before the timeout, an option is given to extend the time limit.

 <b>Expected results</b>
 * #3 is true.